VILLASframework/node/documentation/Mainpage.md

 The S2SS server (`server`) expects the path to a configuration file as a single argument.

-The server requires root privileges during the startup.
-Afterwards privileges can be dropped by using the `user` and `group` settings in the config file.

 	Usage: ./server CONFIG
 	  CONFIG is a required path to a configuration file